-4 Ways that Travel Pushes Me Out of My Comfort Zone
+4 Empowering Ways Travel Pushes Me Out of My Comfort Zone

-For me, it makes perfect sense that once I’m in that exploratory and daring environment, it is easier to do things that I would not normally do.
+For me, it makes perfect sense.
+Once I’m in that exploratory and daring environment, it is easier to do things that I would not normally do.
 I find comfort in being out of my comfort zone and therefore seek out opportunities to take full advantage of my temporary adventurous streaks.
 In my experience, there have been four main ways that I’ve felt freer while traveling than I do at home:

 When I was studying abroad, the go-to phrase of the year to motivate us to step outside of our comfort zones was “this is not amateur hour.”
-We recognized that we only had so much time to really experience these new places, and we did not want to waste a second of it, quickly adapting the “seize the day” attitude.
+We recognized that we only had so much time to really experience these new places.
+We did not want to waste a second of it, quickly adapting the “seize the day” attitude.

 This newfound sense of adventure caught me and my loved ones very off-guard, as I had always been a stickler for the rules and constantly deemed the “mom” of every social group.
-Somehow traveling had transformed me into a gutsy and somewhat reckless individual, and I voluntarily put myself in positions that I never would have at home.
-This attitude has stayed with me throughout all of my travels, and while I love following the rules and not endangering myself in my day-to-day life, I’m also addicted to the adrenaline rush of doing an activity that I wouldn’t normally do.
+Somehow traveling had transformed me into a gutsy and somewhat reckless individual.
+And I voluntarily put myself in positions that I never would have at home.
+This attitude has stayed with me throughout all of my travels.
+While I love following the rules and not endangering myself in my day-to-day life, I also love to the adrenaline rush of doing an activity that I wouldn’t normally do.

 Before I started traveling, I was the world’s pickiest eater.
 I wouldn’t touch any meat that wasn’t chicken, vegetables that weren’t lettuce scared me, and if I couldn’t pronounce it, you can be sure that I didn’t eat it.
 It wasn’t until I ended up in an Argentine hospital with chronic stomach pains that I began to branch out (because apparently eating only bread and chicken isn’t good for you).